-This course is designed for any student interested in pursuing a career in any allied health related career.
+This year-long course is designed for any student interested in pursuing a career in any allied health related career.
 Students will do in-depth career exploration in allied health careers.
 Students will also have an opportunity to earn dual enrollment college credit for Medical Terminology through this course.
 Both of these are required college courses for all allied health programs.

 ROC certifications offered to students completing the Introduction to Health Careers program include:

 Introduction to Health Careers students should have average or better math, science, and English skills and solid attendance.
 The program dress code includes wearing a specified uniform (scrubs) on assigned days.

 Students earn 15 elective units each semester toward their high school graduation.

 College prep course.
 Meets area “G” approval for UC admission.

 Introduction to Health Careers is articulated with Bakersfield College courses in: